Ivan-Alone/InstaStories-Saver-CPP/README.md

 # InstaStories-Saver-CPP
-Program to saving Instagram Stories - Written in C++
+Program to saving Instagram Stories - Rewritten to C++